stb-srv/wp-overlay-restaurant/README.md

 if needed.
 Font sizes now use CSS `clamp()` to adapt to the viewport and iframes keep a 16:9 ratio so content remains readable on any device.

+### Dark Mode

+The default styles use light colours but the plugin now supports a body class `dark-mode`.
+When that class is present the overlay and module elements switch to darker backgrounds and lighter text.
+If another dark‑mode plugin toggles that class the components will adjust automatically.